Today's Thursday • 8 mins read

 - Flashbacks and Nightmares: You might relive traumatic moments from the relationship in vivid, intrusive detail.
 Nightmares can leave you feeling terrified and emotionally drained.
 You may be afraid of going to sleep.

 - Hypervigilance: Constantly being on high alert becomes your normal state.
-You jump at sudden noises, find it difficult to relax, and may feel like you’re always anticipating the next attack.
+You jump at sudden noises, find it difficult to relax, and may feel like you’re always anticipating the next onslaught.
 You always try to read other people’s unsaid words and intentions.
 Even when everything is normal and good, you fear inside that “he” will come and destroy it all.

 - Emotional Numbness and Detachment: To cope with the overwhelming pain, you might shut down emotionally, feeling disconnected from yourself and others.